hannesvdvreken/hannesvdvreken.github.io/_posts/2015-01-02-illuminate-ioc-container.md

 container.
 After that all `boot` methods will be called.

 The callables that get registered to the container using the `$app->bind(...)` and `$app->singleton(...)` methods should be able to use the advantage of method dependency injection.
-For example this is currently a typical way to bind a callable to the container inside the .
+For example this is currently a typical way to bind a callable to the container inside the `boot` method.

 <script src="https://gist.github.com/hannesvdvreken/0dad01f5ce541d7514d8.js"></script>

-If the callables that get registered in the `register` methods of the `ServiceProvider` are called with injected dependencies, this could be rewritten to:
+If the callables that are registered in the `register` methods of the `ServiceProvider` are called with injected dependencies, this could be rewritten to:

 <script src="https://gist.github.com/hannesvdvreken/e248393cfaacb56dfff0.js"></script>